Worcester, Massachusetts: Urban changes and recovery

-On December 3, 1999, a homeless couple accidentally started a five-alarm fire at the Worcester Cold Storage & Warehouse Company.
-The fire took the lives of six firemen and drew national attention as one of the worst firefighting tragedies of the late 20th century.
-President Bill Clinton, Vice President Al Gore and other local and national dignitaries attended the funeral service and memorial program in Worcester.

-Recent investment and growth
+Since 1997

 In recent decades, a renewed interest in the city's downtown has brought new investment and construction to Worcester.
 A Convention Center was built along the DCU Center arena in downtown Worcester in 1997.
 In 2000, Worcester's Union Station reopened after 25 years of neglect and a $32 million renovation.
 Hanover Insurance helped fund a multimillion-dollar renovation to the old Franklin Square Theater into the Hanover Theatre for the Performing Arts.
 In 2000, the Massachusetts College of Pharmacy and Health Sciences built a new campus in downtown Worcester.
 In 2007, WPI opened the first facility in their new Gateway Park center in Lincoln Square.
 In 2004, Berkeley Investments proposed demolishing the old Worcester Center Galleria for a new mixed-used development called City Square.
 The ambitious project looked to reconnect old street patterns while creating a new retail, commercial and living destination in the city.
 After struggling to secure finances for a number of years, Hanover Insurance took over the project and demolition began on September 13, 2010.
 Unum Insurance and the Saint Vincent Hospital leased into the project and both facilities opened in 2013.
 The new Front Street opened on December 31, 2012.

-In July 2017, Massachusetts Lieutenant Governor Karyn Polito and other Baker administration transportation officials visited a construction project in the city to highlight $2.8 billion spent during Baker's administration on highway construction projects and improvements to bridges, intersections, and sidewalks.
+On December 3, 1999, a homeless couple accidentally started a five-alarm fire at the Worcester Cold Storage & Warehouse Company.
+The fire took the lives of six firemen and drew national attention as one of the worst firefighting tragedies of the late 20th century.
+President Bill Clinton, Vice President Al Gore and other local and national dignitaries attended the funeral service and memorial program in Worcester.

 Worcester has become home to many refugees in recent years.
 The city has successfully resettled over 2,000 refugees coming from over 24 countries.
 Today, most of these refugees come from the Democratic Republic of the Congo, Iraq, Somalia, Bhutan, Syria, Ukraine and Afghanistan.

+In 2025, Worcester City Council passed a resolution to become a sanctuary city for the transgender community.